Zupa0002/NitroGenerator/README.txt

-obviously this does not gen actually nitro 💀💀💀💀💀💀
+this absolutely gens nitro must try it